We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 - Providing for your/your loved one’s future financial independence

 You will usually have three years to make a claim from the date your nerve damage occurred, or when you first became aware of it.
-However, there may be exceptions to this general rule where you have longer to claim.
+However, for certain nerve injury claims, there may be exceptions to this general rule where you have longer to claim.

 If you are claiming on behalf of someone who is under 18, you will have until they turn 18 to bring forward the claim.
 Once the claimant turns 18, they will have until their 21st birthday to pursue a claim.
 If the claimant lacks the mental capacity to pursue their claim, for example if they have suffered a brain injury, then there is usually no time limit.